mohmehdi/mohmehdi.github.io/_projects/Symmetry.md

 ---
 ***Designing and implementation of:***
 A game to test our short-term memory for visual information
-At first, I designed this project as a teaching tool for elementary students to teach them about symmetry then I decided to add some more difficult levels
+In the beginning, I designed this project to teach elementary students about symmetry, but then I added some more challenging levels
 {% include gallery caption="Symmetry" %}

-The game also consist of a creative level to draw the main sample and then it is playable in the creative mode
+There is also a creative level to draw the main sample, and then the game is playable in creative mode

 ***This is the last level***
 ![img](/images/Projects/symmetry_pic.png)